zforster/zakforster/content/posts/lambda-or-fargate/index.md

 - When running a service such as an API, it is important to maintain a minimum number of instances that are always available to respond to requests.
 This is what the [ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) achieves.
 The service ensures we have a desired number of tasks running at all times; if a task was to exit or fail, the service will automatically restart it in an attempt to auto-heal.

-- The secondary function of the service is to handle application scaling; it is here that we attach auto-scaling policies that can automatically provision more task instances to meet compute demand based on CPU or memory usage metrics.
+- The secondary function of the service is to handle application scaling; it is here that we attach auto-scaling policies that can automatically provision more task instances to meet user compute demand based on CPU or memory usage metrics.

 ## What Is AWS Lambda?